jess-dev/gt-platform-challenge/README.md

 * The application should cleanly stop processing when the CSV has been fully read.
 (100 lines)
 * You can visit the [webhook site](https://webhook.site/) to confirm and inspect deliveries.
 Make sure you visit your unique URL

-Here's a sample of how the data looks like, including the unprocessed `UtcProcessedDate`:
+Here's a sample of how the data looks like, the last column is ignored in this exercise.

 | Id | UtcDate                 | Topic     | Kind        | UtcProcessedDate |
 |----|-------------------------|-----------|-------------|------------------|